wasp-lang/wasp/web/docs/guides/email-auth.md

 }
 ```

 You'll notice we are using the `VerifyEmailForm` component from the `@wasp/auth/forms/VerifyEmail` module.
-This will gives nice looking form for the user to verify their e-mail.
+This will give a nice-looking form for the user to verify their e-mail.
 We are also using [Tailwind CSS](/docs/integrations/css-frameworks#tailwind) to style the page.

 We will also override the default e-mail content.
 We are using the `getVerificationEmailContent` function from the `@server/auth/email.js` file to generate the email content.